 Unit A2- Medical physics (E);

 Unit A2- Genetics, stem cell and cloning (E);

 Unit A2-Microbiology (P);

 Unit A2- One other unit (P).

-Assessment Double Award students take all three External assessment units at AS Level and three at A2 (including Unit A2:2).
+Double Award students take all three External assessment units at AS Level and three at A2 (including Unit A2:2).

 Students take all three Internal assessment units at AS Level and three at A2 (Including Unit A2:1).

-Progression and career opportunities

 This specification allows students to develop their knowledge, subject understanding and skills.
 It provides a firm grounding for students wishing to further progress to education Life in and Health Sciences and related subjects such as engineering, electronics or science research.
 The course will also allow students to develop a deeper appreciation different subject areas, and how they relate to each other.

-Exam Board: CCEA

 HOD: Mrs Harding